MIPS/gcc/gcc/config/mips/mips.md

     return ".set\tpush\;.set\tmips32r2\t\;rdhwr\t$3,$29\;.set\tpop";
   }
   [(set_attr "type" "unknown")
-   ; Since rdhwr always generates a trap for now, putting it in a delay ; slot would make the kernel's emulation of it much slower.
+   ; Since rdhwr may generate a trap, putting it in a delay ; slot would make the kernel's emulation of it much slower.
    (set_attr "can_delay" "no")
    (set_attr "mode" "<MODE>")])